BearStudio/formiz/README.md

 # Formiz
-React multi steps forms with full validation
+React multi steps forms with full validations

 👩‍🔬 This is an early and alpha release of Formiz.
 API is subject to change.
 Do not use in production.